Cognigy/Documentation/docs/ai/overview/getting-started-with-voice-agent.md

 # Build Your Voice AI Agent in Minutes

 In this tutorial, you will learn how to create a voice agent that uses dial logic.
 Dial logic lets users select options by pressing the corresponding numbers on a dial pad.
 This way, the voice agent can guide users through predefined paths based on their choices.

 ## Prerequisites

+- You need to have access to a Cognigy.AI account.
 - One of the following speech provider credentials is required for testing a voice agent: Microsoft Azure Speech Services, Google Speech Services, or Amazon Polly.

 {! _includes/ai/overview/create-projects.md !}